Steven-Klavins/Python-Bootcamp-2022/Applications/iss-overhead/README.md

 ```

 #### Install the packages
 This script only requires 5 packages.
-You can install them either directly through a package manager such as [pip](https://pypi.org/project/pip/) or via your IDE if choice.
+You can install them either directly through a package manager such as [pip](https://pypi.org/project/pip/) or via your IDE of choice.
 This project was created in [Python 3.9.1](https://www.python.org/downloads/release/python-391/), however, it should run in the most recent releases.

 ### Running The Script
 This script of course can be run locally, however, for a quick and easy way of deploying it you can use [PythonAnywhere](https://www.pythonanywhere.com/).